wyhaines/docs-test/docs/learn/uci/certificate.md

 - include a cryptographic proof of the [validity of the state transition](/learn/uci/state-transitions-validity);
 - [authenticate](/learn/uci/authentication) the certificate (more precisely the [certificate message](/learn/uci/certificate-lifecycle#propagation-to-the-tce)).

-Once broadcast and delivered throughout the TCE, the certificate can be verified and the cross-subnet message included in the receiving subnet.
+Once broadcast and delivered throughout the TCE, the certificate can be verified and the cross-subnet message executed in the receiving subnet.

 ## Composition